 Storage optimization

 Smart storage management also enables efficient cost-cutting.
-For instance, developers can apply vector quantization and compress vectors.
-It will reduce their size without loss of accuracy.
+For instance, developers can apply vector quantization and vector compression.
+These methods reduce vector size while keeping retrieval quality at an acceptable level.

 You can also cut storage requirements by optimizing vector dimensions.
 For example, for many use cases, 768 dimensions are enough, while 1536 offer higher precision.
 The tiered storage approach will also help divide the data into a few vectors.
 The cheaper ones may process less frequently used data more slowly.
 High-priority data will go through more expensive and faster storage.
 Also, we recommend cleaning outdated data.